Parbati Kumari Bisunkhe

 Parbati Kumari Bisunkhe (also spelled Parvati, Parbatikumari and Bisungkhe) is a Nepali communist politician and a member of the House of Representatives of the federal parliament of Nepal.
 Elected under the proportional representation system from CPN UML, she represents Communist Party of Nepal (Unified Socialist) in the parliament.
 She is an influential politician in Dailekh District.

 Personal life

 She was born to Jasudha Sharki and Kawiram Sharki.
-She belongs to the dalit community.
+She belongs to the Dalit community.
 She has an education of up to the graduate level.
-She is from Dailekh district.

 Political career

 She has been active in politics and activism in Dailekh, the district of her permanent residence.
-She has been felicitated for her work in Dalit rights activism.
+She has been felicitated for Dalit rights activism.
 Politically, she was affiliated with CPN UML until 2018 when it merged with CPN (Maoist Centre) to form Nepal Communist Party (NCP).
 She became the provincial committee member for NCP after its formation.
 In October 2019, she was a part of the group that rebelled against the party and established parallel organising committees at the local levels of Karnali Province.
 In the party, she is thought to be affiliated with the Madhav Kumar Nepal faction.